MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-purchase-products-sale.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: supply planning, sales demand, replenish ms.date: 06/19/2018
+ms.search.keywords: supply planning, sales demand, replenish ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 3331849cf94c70d0597ae5f37d3109451947c9fc
+ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
-ms.openlocfilehash: 322f55f9233e89e6e6b5a710520b3e5931d9c44a
+ms.openlocfilehash: a268ec469f7781e77d7e4438a3b18c95e9304d4d
 ms.contentlocale: en-nz
-ms.lasthandoff: 06/20/2018
+ms.lasthandoff: 09/28/2018

 ---
 # <a name="purchase-items-for-a-sale"></a>Purchase Items for a Sale
 From sales orders and sales invoices, you can use functions to quickly create purchase documents for missing item quantities that are required by the sale.
 You can use two different functions depending on the document type.

+> [!Note]
+> This functionality is for replenishing sales items into your own inventory.
+To purchase items for direct delivery from your vendor to your customer, you must create a drop shipment.
+For more information, see [Make Drop Shipments](sales-how-drop-shipment.md).

 |Function|Description|
 |--------|-----------|